 Finding your way around all the gear that’s available on the market can be quite challenging: there are lots of different products that offer seemingly similar performance in the same price range, so understanding what’s the best option can be quite difficult.
 That’s true even when one has many reviews available, as having an eagle-eye view of the different ratings is not easy.
 Here you will find a quick guide to the gear I review indexed by type and with a brief summary of the main features.
+With this guide I would like to help you find the best headphones, best IEM, best DAC, best amp and best DAP among those I reviewed.

 Please note that these are the best options among those that I reviewed, so better options may exist out there – I just won’t comment on things I haven’t tried or I could not compare to the gear I own or tried in the past.
 This collection will keep on growing and changing based on the gear I try, so keep that in mind!